-- 1. Consistent with the symptom, diagnosis, and treatment of the enrollee's condition; - 2.
-Provided in accordance with generally accepted standards of medical practice; - 3.
+1132 1.
+Consistent with the symptom, diagnosis, and treatment of 1133 the enrollee's condition;

+- 2. Provided in accordance with generally accepted standards of medical practice; - 3.
 Not primarily intended for the convenience of the enrollee, the enrollee's family, or the health care provider; - 4.
 The most appropriate level of supply or service for the diagnosis and treatment of the enrollee's condition; and - 5.
-Approved by the appropriate medical body or health care specialty involved as effective, appropriate, and essential for the care and treatment of the enrollee's condition. - (o) "Modified adjusted gross income" means the individual or household's annual adjusted gross income as defined in s.

-36B(d)(2) of the Internal Revenue Code of 1986 which is used to determine eligibility under the Florida Kidcare program. - (p) "Patient Protection and Affordable Care Act" or "Act" means the federal law enacted as Pub.
-L. No. 111-148, as further amended by the federal Health Care and Education Reconciliation Act of 2010, Pub.
-L. No. 111-152, and any amendments, regulations or guidance thereunder, issued under those acts. - (q) "Premium" means the entire cost of a health insurance plan, including the administration fee or the risk assumption charge.

-(r) "Premium assistance payment" means the monthly consideration paid by the agency per enrollee in the Florida Kidcare program towards health insurance premiums.
+Approved by the appropriate medical body or health care specialty involved as effective, appropriate, and essential for the care and treatment of the enrollee's condition. - (o) "Modified Adjusted Gross Income (MAGI)" means the individual or household's annual adjusted gross income as defined in 26 U.S.C. s.
+36 of the Internal Revenue Code of 1986 which is used to determine eligibility under the Florida Kidcare program. - (p) "Patient Protection and Affordable Care Act" or "Act" means the federal law enacted as Pub.
+L. No. 111-148, as further amended by the federal Health Care and Education Reconciliation Act of 2010, Public Law 111-152, and any amendments, regulations or guidance thereunder, issued under those acts. - (q) "Premium" means the entire cost of a health insurance plan, including the administration fee or the risk assumption charge. - (r) "Premium assistance payment" means the monthly consideration paid by the agency per enrollee in the Florida Kidcare program towards health insurance premiums. - 1159 (s) "Qualified alien" means an alien as defined in 8 U.S.C.

-- (s) "Qualified alien" means an alien as defined in 8 U.S.C. s.
-1641(b) and (c). - (t) "Resident" means a United States citizen or qualified alien who is domiciled in this state. - (3) ELIGIBILITY.-To be eligible and remain eligible for the Healthy Florida program, an individual must be a resident of this state and meet the following additional criteria: - (a) Be identified as newly eligible, as defined in s.
+1160 s.
+1641(b) and (c).

+1161 (t) "Resident" means a United States citizen or qualified 1162 alien who is domiciled in this state.

-1902(a)(10)(A)(i)(VIII) of the Social Security Act or s.
-2001 of the federal Patient Protection and Affordable Care Act, and as may be further defined by federal regulation. - (b) Maintain eligibility with the corporation and meet all renewal requirements as established by the corporation. - (c) Renew eligibility on at least an annual basis. - (4) ENROLLMENT.-The corporation may begin the enrollment of applicants in the Healthy Florida program on October 1, 2013.
+- (3) ELIGIBILITY.-To be eligible and remain eligible for the Healthy Florida program, an individual must be a resident of this state and meet the following additional criteria: - (a) Be identified as "newly eligible" as defined in subclause (VIII) of section 1902(a)(10)(A)(i) of the Social Security Act (section 2001 of the Patient Protection and Affordable Care Act) and as may be further defined by federal regulation. - (b) Maintain eligibility with the corporation and meet all renewal requirements as established by the corporation. - (c) Renew eligibility on at least an annual basis. - (4) ENROLLMENT.-The corporation may begin the enrollment of applicants in the Healthy Florida program on October 1, 2013.

-Enrollment may occur directly, through the services of a third-party administrator, referrals from the Department of Children and Families, and the exchange as defined by the federal Patient Protection and Affordable Care Act.
+Enrollment may occur directly, through the services of a third-party administrator, referrals from the Department of Children and Families and the exchange as defined by the federal Patient Protection and Affordable Care Act.
 As an enrollee disenrolls, the corporation must also provide the enrollee with information about other insurance affordability programs and electronically refer the enrollee to the exchange or other programs, as appropriate.
-The earliest coverage effective date under the program shall be January 1, 2014. - (5) DELIVERY OF SERVICES.-The corporation shall contract with authorized insurers licensed under chapter 627 and managed care organizations under chapter 641 which meet standards established by the corporation to provide comprehensive health care services to enrollees who qualify for services under this section.
-The corporation may contract for such services on a statewide or regional basis.
+The earliest coverage effective date under the program shall be January 1, 2014. - (5) DELIVERY OF SERVICES.-The corporation shall contract with authorized insurers licensed under chapter 627 and managed care organizations under chapter 624 which meet standards established by the corporation to provide comprehensive health care services to enrollees who qualify for services under this

+1190 section.
+The corporation may contract for such services on a 1191 statewide or regional basis.

-- (a) The corporation shall establish access and network standards for such contracts and ensure that contracted providers have sufficient providers to meet enrollee needs.
+- (a) The corporation must establish access and network standards for such contracts and ensure that contracted providers have sufficient providers to meet enrollee needs.